Georgia Hazmat Test

 Topics Covered

-- ✓Hazardous materials classification and identification — critical for Georgia's chemical plants in Augusta and Valdosta
+- ✓Hazmat classifications and labeling – critical for Georgia’s chemical plants in Augusta and Savannah.

 - + 3 more topics